 Canada needs better policies to address today’s economic challenges, and that starts with bold discourse.
 The McGill Max Bell Lectures focus on the analysis, balance, and practicality needed to plan for a more prosperous future.

+The McGill Max Bell Lectures are held in three Canadian cities annually, and the associated book will be published each year ahead of the lecture series by Sutherland House.
 The McGill Max Bell Lectures are free and open to the public, made possible by a foundational gift from respected business leader and McGill alumnus Thomas E. Kierans, O.C., LLD, FICD.